 If you deliver your documents by using courier services, please use the following address:

-Incomplete applications will not be processed.
+Incomplete applications will not be accepted.
 Therefore, start to prepare your application early enough.

 The study plan, research plan and supervision plan need to be approved by the applicant and the supervising professor.
 By signing these documents, the professor responsible for the research field confirms his or her commitment to be the supervising professor of the applicant.

 Students who have earned a master's degree at Aalto University (or the forerunners of Aalto University) are required to provide the following application materials: